 The Alabama Music Hall of Fame, located in Tuscumbia, showcases the state's musical heritage.
 The annual W. C. Handy Music Festival is enjoyed by tens of thousands at various venues in the Muscle Shoals area the last week of July.
 The many Shoals area music studios figure prominently in the history of rock ‘n roll and R&B through the 1960s and 1970s.
 FAME, located in Muscle Shoals, and the original Muscle Shoals Sound, located in Sheffield, are studios that proved to be fertile ground for international superstars like Aretha Franklin and the Rolling Stones.
 The documentary film 'Muscle Shoals' is available on DVD or Netflix, plus click here to watch the trailer.
 All the latest news is available on Twitter @MuscleShoalsMov or Facebook/MuscleShoalsMov plus read the Telegraph article by Mick Brown on How Muscle Shoals Became Music's Most Unlikely Hit Factory.

-The Muscle Shoals Sound Studio, highlighted in the documentary movie 'Muscle Shoals', is currently undergoing a complete renovation and is expected to reopen early 2016 for tours.
-The studio will also become a working studio once again thanks to financial support from Beats (part founded by artist and producer Dr Dre and recently acquired by Apple).
+The Muscle Shoals Sound Studio, highlighted in the documentary movie 'Muscle Shoals', has recently undergone a complete renovation and open again for tours.
+The studio is also a working studio once again thanks to financial support from Beats (part founded by artist and producer Dr Dre and recently acquired by Apple).
 With it's close proximity to Memphis and Nashville, Muscle Shoals is a popular destination for tours of the Deep South.
 Johnny Depp is also developing a series based on the music documentary Muscle Shoals, details coming soon.

 Music in Birmingham, Alabama